srobotta/moodle-database-presets/doodle/README.md

   </div>
 ```

-The dates inside the div must exacly the same values as in the field definition (no additional
+The dates inside the div must be exacly the same values as in the field definition (no additional
 space etc.).
 The class name `col-2` must be adapted, if you have a different number of option
 values.
 This is basically a grid of 12 columns, the first div with `col-4` holds the user name,
-the other 4 div elements with `col-2` spans over the remaining 8 columns (2 * 4 = 8).
+the other 4 div elements with `col-2` span over the remaining 8 columns (2 * 4 = 8).

 Instead of the class names, you may also use a percentage with but then must set some additional
 style properties so that the div elements appear as columns.